winitzki/scall/tutorial/programming_dhall.md

 It turns out that the `zip` method, together with its mathematical properties, can be generalized from `List` to a wide range of type constructors, such as polynomial functors, tree-like recursive types, and even non-covariant type constructors.
 In the functional programming community, pointed functors with a suitable `zip` method are known as **applicative functors**.

-We defined the `Applicative` typeclass in the "Typeclasses" chapter:
+We defined the `Applicative` typeclass in chapter "Typeclasses":

 ```dhall
 let Applicative = λ(F : Type → Type) →